Introduction

 What is Passive House?

-Passive House is a building standard that aims to achieve exceptional energy efficiency and occupant comfort while minimizing energy consumption for heating and cooling.
+Passive House is a building standard that aims to achieve exceptional energy efficiency and occupant comfort while minimising energy consumption for heating and cooling.
 Originating in Germany in the late 1980s, Passive House has gained global recognition and popularity as a sustainable construction approach.

 in pic: Portascanner® Airtight undergoing testing at a new construction site